railsuser2014/openobject-doc-book-en/source/features/fund_raising.rst

 ============

 The fund raising module allows you to manage your fund raising operations.
-From the search of investors/donators, to the tracking on how the money is used accross your different projects and ressources.
+From the searching of investors/donators, to the tracking on how the money is used accross your different projects and ressources.

 .. raw:: html